 - Make sandwiches using whole-grain breads or rolls.
 Swap out white-flour tortillas with whole-wheat versions.

-- Replace white rice with kasha, brown rice, wild rice or bulgur.
+- Replace white rice with quinoa, brown rice, wild rice, barley or bulgur.

 - Feature wild rice or barley in soups, stews, casseroles and salads.

-- Add whole grains, such as cooked brown rice or whole-grain bread crumbs, to ground meat or poultry for extra body.
+- Add whole grains, such as cooked brown rice or whole-grain bread crumbs, to ground meat or poultry for extra bulk.

 - Use rolled oats or crushed whole-wheat bran cereal in recipes instead of dry bread crumbs.